How Schools Can Manage Conflict

 In this blog, you will learn:

-Conflict between teachers can be a difficult issue for schools to manage.
-When two teachers are in conflict, it can affect the entire school community, including students, parents, and other staff members.
+Conflict between Teachers can be a difficult issue for schools to manage.
+When two Teachers are in conflict, it can affect the entire school community, including students, parents, and other staff members.

-However, with the right approach, schools can effectively manage conflict between teachers and create a positive working environment.
+However, with the right approach, schools can effectively manage conflict between Teachers and create a positive working environment.

 Strategies to manage conflict in schools